Specicount/Specicount/README.md

 * *Communications Specialist* - Communications Specialists are responsible for any communication between Clients, Project group, Shadow group and other Stakeholders.
 They will also lead presentations when necessary.
 * *Documentation Lead* - The Documentation Lead are responsible for ensuring published & released documents are held to the expectations of the team.
 * *Publication Lead* - A new role added in this semester, the Publication Lead is responsible for the writing, editing & delegation of tasks regarding the any written publications.
+* *Technical Lead* - Technical Lead assists with the collation of information between the relevent Area's of Responsibilities and assists in development work when required.
+This also includes minor decision making for actions which need not be raised with the entire project team.
 * *Team Developer* - The Team Developers are given an Area of Responsibility for work to be performed.
 This includes back-end and front-end work where required.

 The breakdown of Team Member's development Area of Responsibities (AOR) can be found below.